 When working with beta radiation fields, X-rays also appear in the shielding material due to bremsstrahlung.
 It is recommended to use low atomic mass number (Z) materials such as plastics (e.g. Plexiglas) for shielding against beta radiation.
 If the radionuclide has gamma emissions associated with beta radiation (e.g., I-131), protection against gamma and X-rays is required.

 Due to their weak interaction with matter, shielding against gamma and X-rays is the most difficult.
-High atomic mass number (Z) materials (lead, steel, or even high density concrete) are used.
+High atomic mass number (Z) materials (lead, steel, or even high-density concrete) are used.
 The thickness of the shielding material required depends on the intensity and energy of the X- and gamma radiation (for high energies, a thicker layer is necessary).

 Interaction of gamma and X-rays with the shielding material usually produces secondary radiation.
 A build-up factor, specific to each type of material and radiation, estimates the resulting increases in the radiation field.

 A simple approach to selecting shielding against gamma and X-ray is by using the HVT (Half Value Thickness) of a specific material.
 This is the thickness of material required to reduce X- and gamma radiation to half intensity.
 Another important value is the TVT (Tenth Value Thickness).
-It’s the thickness of material that reduces the intensity of the gamma filed at one tenth its initial value.
+It’s the thickness of material that reduces the intensity of the gamma filed at one-tenth of its initial value.
 The most commonly used material for gamma and X-ray shielding is lead.
 The following table lists lead HVT and TVT values for different radioisotopes used at U of T.

 Lead HVT and TVT values (in cm) for different radionuclides